Natural gas heaters to LPG: Can they be converted?

 Remember, for your safety and the long-term functionality of your gas appliances, it’s always best to consult a professional before making any modifications.

-How do I convert my natural gas heater to LPG?
+Is it possible to convert my natural gas heater to LPG?

 To convert a natural gas heater to LPG, you'll need the assistance of a licensed gasfitter.
 The gasfitter will inspect your appliance to determine if it can be safely converted and also confirm that the gas supply is suitable.
 Attempting to convert the appliance yourself is extremely dangerous and could result in serious injury or even death if done incorrectly.